On 6 June 1944, the largest amphibious landing in history was launched by the Allies.

-75 years on, the full scale of Bletchley Park’s top secret impact on the planning and implementation of D-Day is to be revealed in a new immersive cinematic experience, D-Day: Interception, Intelligence, Invasion.
+But how did the Allies plan this epic operation?
+For the first time the full scale of Bletchley Park’s top secret impact on the planning and implementation of D-Day is revealed in this new immersive exhibition D-Day: Interception, Intelligence, Invasion.

-Featuring a specially commissioned film projected on a 22m screen, the audio-visual experience will be held on site in the newly restored Teleprinter Building where hundreds of thousands of intercepted messages first arrived at Bletchley Park from secret listening posts across the UK, and Ultra intelligence was transmitted to Allied headquarters.
+Featuring a specially commissioned film projected on a 22m screen, the audio-visual experience is located in the newly restored Teleprinter Building where hundreds of thousands of intercepted messages first arrived at Bletchley Park from secret listening posts across the UK, and Ultra intelligence was transmitted to Allied headquarters.

-The exhibition will explain the vital importance of the ULTRA intelligence produced at Bletchley Park, and the impact it had on one of the most important military operations of the twentieth-century,
+Discover the vital importance of the Ultra intelligence produced at Bletchley Park, and the impact it had on one of the most important military operations of the twentieth century.

-Entrance to the exhibition will be included in the general admission ticket price.
+Entrance to the exhibition is included in the general admission ticket price.

-BT are the exclusive and sole corporate partner of the restoration of Teleprinter Building and the exclusive and sole partner of the exhibition.
+BT is the Sole and Exclusive Corporate Partner of the restoration of Teleprinter Building and the Exclusive and Sole Partner of the Exhibition.